 Romania achieved victory over Ottoman Empire.

 The peace treaty between the Russian Empire and the Ottoman Empire was signed in San Stefano on March 3, 1878.
 As a result of this treaty, the Principality of Bulgaria was created, and the independence of Montenegro, Serbia, and Romania was recognized.
-Romania was required to cede the three counties in southern Moldavia (Cahul, Ismail, Bolgrad).
+Romania was required to cede the three counties in southern Moldova (Cahul, Ismail, Bolgrad).
 The Russian Empire did not show willingness to respect the promises made in the convention signed on April 4, 1877, by the Russian consul Dimitri Stuart (with the approval of Tsar Alexander II) and the Romanian foreign minister at that time, Mihail Kogălniceanu.

 Significance & Legacy